Best Places to Go Fishing in Florida

 - Location: Southernmost part of Florida

-- Best for: All types of saltwater fishing, including offshore, reef, and flats fishing
+- Best for: Saltwater fishing, including offshore, reef, backcountry, and flats fishing

 - Target Species: Tarpon, bonefish, permit, sailfish, mahi-mahi, snapper, grouper

-The Florida Keys are one of the premier fishing destinations not only in Florida but in the entire world.
-Whether you’re looking to fish inshore on the flats or venture offshore for pelagic species, the Keys have it all.
-The shallow waters around Islamorada, often called the “Sport Fishing Capital of the World,” are renowned for flats fishing, where you can target tarpon, bonefish, and permit.
-For those seeking bigger game, deep-sea fishing charters can take you out to the Gulf Stream for sailfish, mahi-mahi, and wahoo.
+The Florida Keys are one of the premier fishing destinations not only in Florida, but anywhere in the world.
+Whether you want to sight-fish the flats, work channels and bridges, explore backcountry waters, or head offshore with a charter, the Keys offer remarkable variety.
+The shallow waters around Islamorada, often called the “Sport Fishing Capital of the World,” are especially well known for tarpon, bonefish, and permit.

 2. Lake Okeechobee – The Freshwater Giant

-- Best for: Freshwater fishing, especially bass fishing
+- Best for: Freshwater fishing, especially largemouth bass

 - Target Species: Largemouth bass, crappie, bluegill, catfish

-- Best Time to Fish: Year-round, with the best bass action from January to April.
+- Best Time to Fish: Year-round, with especially strong bass action often occurring in the cooler months into spring

-Lake Okeechobee, often referred to as “The Big O,” is Florida’s largest freshwater lake and one of the most famous bass fishing destinations in the country.
-Covering more than 730 square miles, it offers plenty of space for anglers to find their perfect fishing spot.
-The lake’s vast expanses of marshes, lily pads, and grassy flats make it an ideal habitat for largemouth bass, with trophy-sized bass frequently caught here.
+Lake Okeechobee, often called “The Big O,” is Florida’s largest freshwater lake and one of the country’s most famous bass fisheries.
+Spanning more than 700 square miles, it gives anglers plenty of room to explore grass lines, marshes, lily pads, and shallow flats that create ideal habitat for largemouth bass.

 3. Destin – The World’s Luckiest Fishing Village